Tribest Slowstar Vertical Review

 For the first test, carrots, the Slowstar Vertical yielded about 16mL less juice than the average with only mild to moderate amounts of pulp.
 This model also performed exceptionally poorly with beets.
 It produced almost 40mL less than the average and created about a half-inch of foam in the process.
 Continuing to struggle with harder produce, this juicer also struggled to juice sweet potatoes, producing well below the average juice amount.

 The Slowstar Vertical actually did quite well in this metric, performing above-average at juicing kale, spinach, and wheatgrass.
 It produced about 15mL more spinach juice than the average, but about an inch of foam was created.
 However, it did a phenomenal job juicing kale, tying for the top spot overall.
 The Slowstar produced about 20mL more kale juice than average with about a half-inch of foam.

-However, the Tribest couldn't carry its good performance into the remaining test for this metric: juicing wheatgrass.
+The Slowstar couldn't carry its good performance into juicing wheatgrass, however.
 It essentially failed to create any juice whatsoever, hurting its score by a few points.

-For the remaining 15% of the total score, we assessed the difficulty in cleaning each product.
-The Tribest scored a 5 out of 10, as it wasn't the easiest to clean.
+The Slowstar Vertical isn't particularly easy to clean.
 The various components of this juicer are not safe to clean in the dishwasher, though it does include a cleaning brush.
-The brush felt like it was somewhat durable, much better than that included with the Hamilton Beach, but substantially flimsier than the brush included with the Breville juicers.
-The majority of the components of the Tribest are easy enough to clean by hand, with the exception of the strainer bowl.
+The brush feels somewhat durable, much better than some other included brushes, but still substantially flimsier than others.
+The majority of the components of the Slowstar are easy enough to clean by hand, except for the strainer bowl.
 The squeegee can accumulate food remains and be a little difficult to clean, leaving fruit or vegetable pulp caked on if you aren't careful.